innovation-sre/workload-automation-setup/README.md

 ### Assumptions
 You have a preinstalled Jenkins server with OpenShift CLI (oc) and cached appropriate kubernetes config.

+You have created Jenkins API Token using the Jenkins Management Console.

 For lack of integration with Vault (at the moment), we assume that this Jenkins server/worker is already setup with the necessary tooling to connect to the control plane of the target OpenShift cluster.